Apple Valley, North Dakota

-Apple Valley is an unincorporated community and census-designated place (CDP) in Burleigh County, North Dakota, United States.
+Apple Valley is a census-designated place (CDP) and unincorporated community in Burleigh County, North Dakota, United States.
+The population was 194 as of the 2020 census, and was estimated at 220 in 2025.
+It is 9 mi east of Bismarck, the state capital.

 It was first listed as a CDP prior to the 2020 census.
 The CDP is in southwestern Burleigh County, in the southeast part of Gibbs Township.
-It is on the south side of County Highway 10 (former U.S. Route 10), 9 mi east of Bismarck, the state capital.
+It is on the south side of County Highway 10 (former U.S. Route 10).
 The CDP is on the north side of the valley of Apple Creek, a southwest-flowing tributary of the Missouri River.